sunscrapers/djet/README.rst

 We do not add them for you in mixin, because we believe those mixins shouldn't mess with middlewares, as they are required by your view in fact.

-Helpers for testing file uploads
+Helpers for testing files uploads
 ---------------------------------

 There are three main annoying things while testing files related things in Django